jonaslindemann/sese-course-public/software_env/fortran_software.md

-# Loading the Python environment
+# Loading the Fortran environment

 In the course we will be using the Ananconda Python environment.
 This environment is loaded on Aurora using the following module commands: